AnonZebra/left-psychopy/README.md

 In the 'control' trial context images, highlighted lines are colored with a light-grey color (RGB code `(150, 150, 150)`, corresponding hex code `#969696`).

+The 'novel' images were produced with the [leftstim package](https://github.com/AnonZebra/leftstim).

 ## Output data
 The most relevant output data files are the 'CSV'/'.csv' files, saved to the 'data' directory.
 The most important columns in these files are as follows: